5 Ways B2B SaaS Entrepreneurs Can Build Their Connections on LinkedIn

-You heard it here first: 2019 is the year of LinkedIn.
+You heard it here first: LinkedIn is the social network of the future.
 A while back, LinkedIn was seen as the business platform you had to be on to get a good job or network with other professionals in your area.
 While this still holds true, utilizing LinkedIn can be a powerful weapon in your business repertoire.

-At Accelity Marketing, we are making LinkedIn an integral part of our marketing strategy this year.
-Part of that includes building out our personal brands, as they reflect greatly on the business, as well as demonstrating the knowledge we each have in our different frames of work.
-Our CEO and founder, Jackie Hermes, is blowing up the LinkedIn game to the point I’ve dubbed her LinkedIn famous.
-One thing we've learned specifically is how to tell your story.
+At Accelity Marketing, we've made LinkedIn an integral part of our marketing strategy.
+Part of that includes building out our personal brands, as they reflect greatly on the business, as well as demonstrating the knowledge we each have in our different work.
+Our CEO and founder, Jackie Hermes, is blowing up the LinkedIn game to the point I’ve dubbed her, "LinkedIn famous."
+Our most important takeaway so far?
+The importance of telling your story.

 1. Tell your story!

 How did you end up in this industry?
 Why do you think your business matters?
 These are extremely important details people tend to skip.
 You’ll be surprised how many people may share a similar story or can relate to your situation.
-Invite people to tell their stories on your content you post on LinkedIn in the comment section.
+Invite people to tell their stories on your LinkedIn content in the comment section.
 This is particularly advantageous as the more people that comment, the broader your reach.
 Be sure to comment back on those people too for a better potential to connect.

-2. Start Shooting Video.
+2. Start shooting video.

-LinkedIn video is taking off, get on board before the ship takes off for good.
+LinkedIn video is taking off—get on board.
 LinkedIn has an algorithm for getting first-time videos out to your connection base.
-Although it’s still figuring itself out the reach for your first video will be huge.
-In particular, if you have never posted a LinkedIn video prior, your views and reach will skyrocket in hopes that you will make more videos.
+Although it’s still figuring itself out, the reach for your first video will be huge.
+In particular, if you have never posted a LinkedIn video prior, your views and reach will skyrocket (LinkedIn also wants you to make more videos).
 So make it count!

 Not every video has to be about business either.
-You’ll likely have people that are so burned out on seeing “10 tips to sell, flip and hustle your way to top” that talking about personal experiences will be the ticket to build more connections.
+You’ll likely have people that are so burned out on seeing content like “10 tips to sell, flip and hustle your way to top” that talking about personal experiences will be the ticket to build more connections.

-3. Be an expert
+3. Be an expert.

 Tout yourself as a master of your industry.
 I see so many basic descriptions of people’s LinkedIn bios.
 “I’ve worked as a CPA for so and so many years...etc.”
 Yes, this demonstrates your industry experience, but it’s boring and doesn’t make you stand out.
 Instead, make yourself an expert in something.
 “B2B [Industry] leader, changing the way you experience your day to day life” stands out much more and gives you clout.

-4. Comment on industry leaders’ and influencers’ posts
+4. Comment on industry leaders’ and influencers’ posts.

-If you decide to simply comment on their posts, keep it on topic, don’t go flaunting how your SaaS solution can do more than the other person’s, but still name drop a bit.
+If you decide to simply comment on their posts, keep it on topic; don’t go flaunting how your SaaS solution can do more than the other person’s, but still name drop a bit.
 Simple comments like “I really like this mentality, it aligns with my company core values too” will gain some traction but nowhere near as much of traction that a thoughtful or reflective comment might.
 Be honest, be original and don’t be afraid to stir the pot.
-The goal is to get people to engage with your comments too
+The goal is to get people to engage with your comments too.

-5. Boots on the ground gets business done
+5. Boots on the ground gets business done.

-There are plenty of ways to build your connections on LinkedIn via the internet that most people tend to forget the primitive way of actually chatting with people in person.
+There are plenty of ways to build your connections on LinkedIn via the Internet that most people tend to forget the primitive way of actually chatting with people in person.
 Go to as many networking events or panels as you can.
 Not only is this a fantastic way to have a one-on-one conversation with people about your business but there is a fantastic little tool that LinkedIn has to help you grow your network at these events.

 Through the LinkedIn app, there is a QR code that allows people to scan and instantly become connected to you.
-This is a great trick that I use at every networking event I go to.
+This is a great trick that I use at every networking event I attend.
 It’s a great way to get another business card, but you also now have a direct line to chat with that person.

 Another great tool to use is “proximity connection”.
 LinkedIn has the ability to turn on a proximity sensor that allows you to connect to anyone in a room instantly as long as they have it on as well.
-At networking events, be sure to tell people about this as it’s a fantastic way to gain 30 followers without trying very hard.
+At networking events, be sure to tell people about this as it’s a fantastic way to gain 30 connections without trying very hard.